joyfulplayer/New-girl-character/README.md

 shes best friends with choco...was one of the people that actually blamed icey for choco's death.

 ill update her lore later its almost 3 am..

+OK, HERES THE UPDATE!!!!

+nickname; Berri

+"shes best friends with choco...was one of the people that actually blamed icey for choco's death" and held a grudge against icey.

+extra; icey tried apologizing to berri in any type of way he could think of but still couldnt get forgiven.

+extra 2; berri was also friends with icey but cut contact with him after choco's death.

+extra lore for both of those 3; they were orphans so they didnt get to see their parents' faces. got abandoned and sent straight to an orphanage when they were born.

+im thinking about adding the caregiver.